sendgrid/sendgrid-php/USAGE.md

 print $response->body() . "\n";
 print_r($response->headers());
 ```
-## Retrieve all IP whitelabels
+## Retrieve all reverse DNS

-**This endpoint allows you to retrieve all of the IP whitelabels that have been createdy by this account.**
+**This endpoint allows you to retrieve all of the reverse DNS that have been createdy by this account.**

 You may include a search key by using the "ip" parameter.
 This enables you to perform a prefix search for a given IP segment (e.g. "192.").

-A IP whitelabel consists of a subdomain and domain that will be used to generate a reverse DNS record for a given IP.
+A reverse DNS consists of a subdomain and domain that will be used to generate a reverse DNS record for a given IP.
 Once SendGrid has verified that the appropriate A record for the IP has been created, the appropriate reverse DNS record for the IP is generated.

 For more information, please see our [User Guide](https://sendgrid.com/docs/API_Reference/Web_API_v3/Whitelabel/ips.html).